simdi/up-time-monitoring/README.md

 # Up Time Monitoring Application

 This application is to help users monitor their application.
-To check when its down by getting up the application to send SMS when the application is down.
+To check when its down by setting up the application to send SMS when the application is down.

 ## Getting Started